 Here is where the architecture shows you the importance of Petra in the trading routes.
 You can see the influence of other cultures like Babylonian, Egyptian, Assyrian, Greek, and Roman in the tombs’ design.

-I found interesting how the social status and the cultural beliefs are expressed in their tombs.
+I found interesting how social status and cultural beliefs are expressed in their tombs.
 In general, the closer the tomb is to The Treasury, the wealthier or more important the person was.
 In addition, wealth and importance were expressed in the elevation where the tomb was carved.